pladdy/jsonschema-scratch/README.rst

 - complex JSON schemas that can be resolved if they have references
   - IE DRY up schemas by sharing components but be able to view a schema de-referenced´
+- store schemas in an embedded db (sqlite?)?  or just use the file system?
+  - sqlite has json functions
+  - instead of a file structure just have table(s)
+  - if i use a db schemas need to be easy to discover (ie see a list like a filesystem?)
+    - how do i list them now in flask?
+- version schemas so you can update them
+  - not sure if it makes sense to require a version # in the json schema, but perhaps in the db?

 API
 ---